-In December 2017, ECCC published its updated requirements and step-by-step reporting instructions in advance of the 2017 reporting period under the federal Greenhouse Gas Reporting Program ("GHGRP").
+In December 2017, Environment and Climate Change Canada ("ECCC") published its updated requirements and step-by-step reporting instructions in advance of the 2017 reporting period under the federal Greenhouse Gas Reporting Program ("GHGRP").
 The Notice with respect to reporting of greenhouse gases for 2017, which was published on December 30, 2017 in Part I of the Canada Gazette, outlines the 2017 reporting requirements for GHG-emitting facilities.
 In December 2017, ECCC published its updated requirements and step-by-step reporting instructions in advance of the 2017 reporting period under the GHGRP.
-Stakeholders should note that for the 2017 reporting year under the GHGRP, the reporting threshold has been lowered from 50,000 tonnes to 10,000 tonnes of CO2e.
-All facilities that emitted the equivalent of 10,000 tonnes of CO2e in 2017 will be required to submit a report by June 1, 2018.
+Starting with the 2017 reporting year, the GHGRP will apply to a wider range of GHG emitting operations in Canada, as the reporting threshold was lowered from 50,000 tonnes to 10,000 tonnes of CO2e.
+All facilities that emitted the equivalent of 10,000 tonnes of CO2e in 2017 were required to submit a report by June 1, 2018.

 In November 2016, the federal government announced that it would commence development of a performance-based clean fuel standard ("CFS") that would incent the use of a broad range of low carbon fuels, energy sources and technologies.
 The objective of the CFS is to achieve 30 Mt of annual reductions in GHG emissions by 2030, as part of efforts to achieve Canada's commitments under the Paris Agreement.
 On December 13, 2017, ECCC published a regulatory framework on the CFS, which outlines the key design elements for the CFS regulation, including its scope, regulated parties, carbon intensity approach, timing, and potential compliance options such as credit trading.
-Draft CFS regulations are expected to be published in late 2018.
+However, the proposed regulations to implement the CFS are not anticipated to be enacted until mid-2019.